Niharika1999/demo-mcp-repo/README.md

-# demo-mcp-repo
+# Hello from Direct GitHub API!

-Demo repo created by direct GitHub API
+This file was updated using the GitHub API.